2sic/2sxc/ToSIC_SexyContent/Docs-Generator/wiki/dotnet-external-use.md

 ```

 ## Read also
-[//]: # "Additional links - often within this documentation, but can also go elsewhere"

 * To dive deeper, you must check the [blog post][blog-post]

 ## History
-[//]: # "If possible, tell when it was added or modified strongly"

 1. Introduced in 2sxc 08.03